Degr4ne/Degr4ne.github.io/_posts/2021-09-12-OverPass3-TryHackMe.md

 ![18-ls](18-ls.png)

-For be root we have to exec the binary adding `-p` argument.
+To be root we have to exec the binary adding `-p` argument.

 ![19-suid](19-suid.png)